Updated December 15, 2020

 The Pros and Cons of a Month-To-Month Lease

-When it comes to renting out your property, one of the most important documents you will have tenants sign is the lease.
+One of the most important documents you will have tenants sign is the lease when it comes to renting out your property.
 This document will contain important information about the agreement between you and your renter.

 Short-term leases, in comparison, are usually month-to-month agreements.
 A month-to-month (M2M) lease offers its own unique set of positives as well as negatives.

-If you are trying to determine whether you should provide a long-term or short-term lease, check out the pros and cons of a M2M lease here in contrast to a long-term lease.
+If you are trying to determine whether you should provide a long-term or short-term lease, check out the pros and cons of a month-to-month lease here compared to a long-term lease.